GERO 406 Death and Dying

 To find scholarly articles on your topic, start with these indexes:

 - PsycINFO the major psychology index Hint: go to Advanced search and limit results by Age Group, i.e. Aged (65 yrs & older).
-See also the PsycINFO Search Guide
+See also their Quick Reference Guide

 - Ageline the major social gerontology index